yentsanglee/openenclave/fs/README.md

 fclose(stream);
 ```

-When a file system is no longer needed, it is unumounted as follows.
+When a file system is no longer needed, it is unmounted as follows.

 ```
 oe_unmount("/mnt/hostfs");